Microsoft Dynamics CRM vs. Microsoft Dynamics 365 for Customer Engagement: what’s the difference?

 How different are the two products?

 Dynamics 365 for Customer Engagement is a further iteration of Dynamics CRM 2016: the underlying purpose and design of both systems is the same, and while both are designed for the cloud, both can be installed on-premise.
-To understand why the product was fully rebranded, we need look at this in the context of Microsoft bringing together its business applications (CRM as well as AX and NAV, its ERP offerings) to form a single cloud platform encompassing CRM and ERP: Dynamics 365.
+To understand why the product was fully rebranded, we need look at this in the context of Microsoft bringing together its business applications (CRM as well as AX and NAV, its ERP offerings) to form a single cloud platform encompassing CRM and ERP: Microsoft Dynamics 365.

 The re-brand of the Dynamics CRM product as Microsoft Dynamics 365 for Customer Engagement as much of a statement of intent and strategy as it was reflective of a new product.
 It was a statement that Microsoft intends to wipe out the traditional silos of internal information (ERP) and external information (CRM), instead focussing on delivering the tools each individual needs to perform their role.
 In practical terms, this means that Dynamics 365 offers more opportunities to leverage information in other cloud services such as Office 365 or Azure.